-Most image formats for the Apollo4 are handled by create_cust_image_blob.py.
+Most image formats for the Apollo5 are handled by create_cust_image_blob.py.
 This script can be controlled either with command line parameters, by config file, or with a combination of the two, where the command-line arguments always take precedence.

-The full list of options can be found by calling the script using the -help command line option, but many options are not required for basic images.
+The full list of options can be found by calling the script using the --help command line option.
+The options required will vary depending on the image type being created.
 The following sections describe the supported image types along with the relevant options for each one.

-For more examples of how to use create_cust_image_blob.py, see the tools/ apollo4b_scripts/examples directory of AmbiqSuite.
+For more examples of how to use create_cust_image_blob.py, see the tools/apollo510_scripts/examples directory of AmbigSuite SDK.